Tokyo Stroll Supplement: Ikebukuro Station Area

-This page is for locations in the Ikebukuro area of Tokyo.
+This page is for locations in the Ikebukuro Station Area of Tokyo.
 This neighborhood is not part of my book Tokyo Stroll.

 For information on Tokyo Stroll and this web supplement see Tokyo Stroll Supplement home page

 For users of the Maps.me and Google Maps apps the items below have bookmarks you can import into those apps to make navigation easier.

 Located just north of Zōshigaya, this neighborhood is also in Toshima-ku.

 ACOS is a major store for cosplay supplies where you can get costumes, wigs, shoes, makeup, colored contacts, props, even chest binders for women wanting to crossplay as male characters.
 They even allow customers to try on costumes.